Updated 08/25/2021 | Reviewed by: Kiley Griffin, R.N.

 A cover letter provides the perfect opportunity to explain these situations.

-Establish willingness to work
+Establish a willingness to work

 Cover letters add an extra touch to a job application.
 As stated, nearly half of all job applicants fail to include a cover letter with their job applications unless requested.